mindspore-ai/docs/tutorials/source_en/advanced_use/network_migration.md

 MindSpore differs from TensorFlow and PyTorch in the network structure.
 Before migration, you need to clearly understand the original script and information of each layer, such as shape.

+> You can also use [MindConverter Tool](https://gitee.com/mindspore/mindinsight/tree/master/mindinsight/mindconverter) to automatically convert the PyTorch network definition script to MindSpore network definition script.

 The ResNet-50 network migration and training on the Ascend 910 is used as an example.

 1. Import MindSpore modules.